ppantiru/application-internschools/README.md

 Requirement: < Query Generator and Query Macro >
 -this can be installed with the Extension Manager

-Note: A propper release for this coming soon.
+Note: A proper release for this coming soon.